xprova/piccolo-cli-lib/README.md

 Type :l for a list of available commands or :q to quit

 >> :l
-There are 3 available commands:
+There are 4 available commands:
 :list (aliases: :l)
 :quit (aliases: :q)
+:type (aliases: :t)
 hello

 >> hello